Advertisement

 AirBnB Safelist – The 8 BEST Ways to Safely Book from AirBnB

-has blown up in recent years and is now actually one of the most popular ways to find accommodation for your chosen destination.
+AirBnB has blown up in recent years and is now actually one of the most popular ways to find accommodation for your chosen destination.
 The principle of letting out your spare space one night at a time is very simple, and this gives another option to people travelling, one which is often cheaper and sometimes even more convenient.
-If you are travelling with a group you can sometimes get crazy deals on some amazing properties by pooling together and getting an AirBnB.
+If you are travelling with a group you can sometimes get crazy deals on some amazing properties by pooling together and getting an .

 It is worth explaining that the vast majority of stays on AirBnB are totally safe and go without issue.
 Any app that connects people is going to run some risk of people having disagreements or abusing their system.
 The media reports of things that go wrong are bound to get people talking, but these are few and far between.